kowshik2k4/HiringAssistant/README.md

 |google.genai|      for generating questions about TechStack|

 **GEMINI 2.5 FLASH is used with API**
-# Usage Guide
+# App Flow
 🔴In order to run the app on your device please ensure that u have a gemini api key.U can get one at [Get GEMINI API](https://ai.google.dev/gemini-api/docs/api-key)
 * On launch, TalentScout welcomes you and prompts you to start the application.
 * You will be asked to provide basic information like your name, email, phone number, years of experience, position you are applying for, location, and your tech stack.
 * The chatbot provides a tip about typing exit words to quit the process gracefully.
 * Based on your tech stack, TalentScout generates 3-5 tailored multiple-choice technical questions.
 * Submit your answers to complete the assessment.
-*At the end, your score and feedback will be displayed with next steps.
+* At the end, your score and feedback will be displayed with next steps.